Adventures from the Book of Virtues: Broadcast and home media releases

 The series was originally aired as part of PBS' children's programming block from September 2, 1996 until the series finale in December 2000; an epilogue to the series would be released on home video in June 2001.
-Reruns of the series were broadcast on PBS Kids until September 4, 2005, and on the now-defunct Qubo from November 3, 2008 until September 24, 2017.
+Reruns of the series were broadcast on most PBS stations (some airing the series as a weekday strip) until September 4, 2005, and on the now-defunct Qubo from November 3, 2008 until September 24, 2017.